shaheennabi/Production-Ready-Instruction-Finetuning-of-Meta-Llama-3.2-3B-Instruct-Project/README.md

 # 🌿 Production-Ready Fine-Tuning of Meta LLaMA 3.1 8B Project 🌿
 🚩 **Problem Statement**
-At XYZ Company, delivering reliable, high-quality AI solutions is a cornerstone of our commitment to customer satisfaction.
-However, recent performance assessments of the LLaMA 3.1 8B model in production have revealed critical shortcomings, including customer dissatisfaction attributed to the following:
+At XYZ Company, we adopted the **LLaMA 3.1 8B model** as the core **AI foundation for our product**.
+However, after conducting recent performance evaluations in a **production environment**, several critical limitations have come to light.
+These issues have led to **customer dissatisfaction** and have been caused the following key issues:

 **Identified Issues**
 🍂 Persistent Hallucinations: The model generates irrelevant or factually incorrect responses.